Discover the Heart of Post 468

-The post namesake, Joseph W. Diehn grew up down the road from our current location on Sylvania-Metamora Rd. in Berkey, OH.
+The post’s namesake, Joseph W. Diehn grew up on Sylvania-Metamora Rd. in Berkey, Ohio, just down the road from our current location.
 He was deployed with the U.S. Infantry to fight on the European front of WWI.
 Joseph Diehn sustained an injury in France that turned fatal in 1919.
 He was the areas first WWI casualty.
-Mr. Diehn is currently buried in the Whiteford Union Cemetary on Sterns Rd. in Lambertville, MI and our color guard makes a yearly visit to pay their respects on Memorial Day.
-The Joseph W. Diehn post is proud to host more than 500 members consisting of Veterans (Post#468), the Auxiliary Unit #468, Sons of the American Legion Squadron #468 and the American Legion Riders.
+He is buried in the Whiteford Union Cemetary on Sterns Rd. in Lambertville, MI.
+Our color guard makes a yearly visit to pay their respects on Memorial Day.

 Mission

 The American Legion was chartered and incorporated by Congress in 1919 as a patriotic veterans organization devoted to mutual helpfulness.
-It is the nation’s largest wartime veterans service organization, committed to mentoring youth and sponsorship of wholesome programs in our communities, advocating patriotism and honor, promoting strong national security, and continued devotion to our fellow servicemembers and veterans.
+It is the nation’s largest wartime veterans service organization, committed to mentoring youth and sponsorship of wholesome programs in our communities, advocating patriotism and honor, promoting strong national security, and continued devotion to our fellow servicemembers and veterans

 Hundreds of local American Legion programs and activities strengthen the nation one community at a time.
 American Legion Baseball is one of the nation’s most successful amateur athletic programs, educating young people about the importance of sportsmanship, citizenship and fitness.
 The Operation Comfort Warriors program supports recovering wounded warriors and their families, providing them with “comfort items” and the kind of support that makes a hospital feel a little bit more like home.
 The Legion also raises millions of dollars in donations at the local, state and national levels to help veterans and their families during times of need and to provide college scholarship opportunities.